< Note: This page includes Horror, Thriller, and Psychodrama >

 w/ Stephen McHattie, Lisa Houle, Georgina Reilly, Hrant Alianak

 A Canadian spin on the zombie outbreak plot, Pontypool is low on gore but high on tension.
-McHattie (his career began with The People Next Door in 1970) is a radio deejay whose brand of cantankerous is akin to TV’s Dr. House.
+Stephen McHattie (his career began with The People Next Door in 1970) is a radio deejay whose brand of cantankerous is akin to TV’s Dr. House.
+His in-studio assistant, younger and more even-tempered, is played by Lisa Houle.
 A snowstorm on Valentine’s Day makes for breaking news, as do bizarre reports of mob violence around town.
-We never leave the station, a restraint on which McDonald (Hard Core Logo, The Tracey Fragments) manages to capitalize both logically and dramatically.
+We never leave the station, a restraint on which director McDonald (Hard Core Logo, The Tracey Fragments) manages to capitalize both logically and dramatically.
 Imagine the chaos of the TV studio scene opening Romero’s Dawn of the Dead (1979) but set in a radio station run by three people.
 Instead of leaving it vague, however, or offering a range of two or three possible reasons for the outbreak, Burgess’s script ends up offering one doozy of a reason and leaning on it a bit too hard.
 Otherwise riveting.
 Watch with volume up loud.